manymoments/manymoments.github.io/_posts/2019-12-07-synchrony-uncommitted-lower-bound.md

 This concludes the proof of Lemma 3.
 Which concludes the proof of Theorem 1.

-####discussion
+####Discussion

-The proof started with an uncommitted initial configuration (Lemma 1) and then showed that we can continue for $t-1$ rounds to reach an uncommitted configuration (Lemma 2).
+The proof started with an  initial uncommitted configuration (Lemma 1) and then showed that we can continue for $t-1$ rounds to reach an uncommitted configuration (Lemma 2).
 Finally we used one more crash to show that we cannot always decide in $t$ rounds (Lemma 3).
 Note that the theorem is non-constructive and all it shows is that a $t+1$ round execution must exist (but does not say it must occur with high probability).

-In the next post we will show that the same proof approach can be used to show that in the *asynchronous* model there must exists an *infinite* execution even for protocol that are resilient to just one crash failure.
+In the next post we will show that the same proof approach can be used to show that in the *asynchronous* model there must exists an *infinite* execution even for protocols that are resilient to just one crash failure.